SiaFoundation/docs/renting/setting-up-renterd/linux.md

 * **Operating System Compatibility:** Ensure your Linux version is compatible with the `renterd` software.
 Check [releases](../../miscellaneous/releases.md) supported by Linux versions.
 * **System Updates:** Ensure that your Linux is up to date with the latest system updates, as these updates can contain important security fixes and improvements.

+{% hint style="warning" %}
+Your machine must meet the minimum requirements for `renterd`.
+Not meeting these requirements may result in preventing slabs from uploading and can lead to a loss of data.
+A stable setup that meets the following specifications is recommended.

+* A Linux distro with `systemd` (Ubuntu, Debian, Fedora, Arch, etc)
+* A dual-core CPU
+* 16GB of RAM
+* An SSD with at least 128GB of free space.
+{% endhint %}

+{% hint style="info" %}
+To be safe, we have set the recommended minimum RAM requirement as 16GB.
+This is because `renterd` keeps full slabs in memory when uploading.
+A full slab is 120MB, and a single upload may hold two or three slabs in memory.
+So while it is possible to run `renterd` with 8GB of RAM, you should only do so if you understand the risks.
+{% endhint %}

 ## Getting `renterd`

 {% hint style="warning" %}